 To the horror of the Land of the Rising Sun, Mount Aso’s peak exploded in a shower of molten rock and rising smoke.
 When the booming roar faded, a powerful shriek echoed through the blackening heavens.

-Glowing wings spread out as a new Rodan emerged, one revered in myth as a demon of fire.
+Powerful wings spread out as a new Rodan emerged, one revered in myth as a warrior of the skies.